mdcatapult/image-converter/README.md

 The file `docker-compose-ci.yaml` is then used to build and run this project's dockerfile.

 This specifies to use the `host` network, which is needed to allow the tests to send requests to the running container.

+## Future Work

+Future work is needed to enable the handling of input images with different numbers of channels.
+At present the only accepted format is a base image with 3 channels, and a mask image also with 3 channels.
+This needs to be more flexible as we are aware that certain images on the GeoMx machine contain 4 channels which a user will want to toggle between.